rindangchi/Python-Practice/EDA Superstore/README.md

 #### Understanding the given variables
-Variables stated in the datasest is divided into two categories, there are continous and categorical variables.
+Variables stated in the datasest is divided into two categories, there are numerical and categorical variables.

 ##### Categorical variables:
 **Ship Mode**: delivery mode chosen by customer